The Cambridge Public Library strives to provide the highest level of service to our community.

 All Cambridge Public Library facilities are handicapped accessible and welcome service animals.
 The content of most of our collection is obtainable in alternate formats, such as audio, e-reader, and large print.
 We offer home delivery service of library materials for patrons with mobility disabilities, Reference service by phone or email, magnifiers and computer software for the vision-impaired.
 We look forward to working with you to make your visit successful.

-Through the generous support of the Bill and Melinda Gates Foundation, the Library was able to purchase two desktop video magnifiers.
-These state-of-the-art table-top machines allow you to slide a book, letter, magazine or newspaper under a magnifier and project it to a 19-inch viewing screen.
-One is located on the second floor near the Research Desk and the other on the ground floor near the newspapers.
+The Main Library offers two desktop video magnifiers.
+These state-of-the-art tabletop machines allow you to slide a book, letter, magazine or newspaper under a magnifier and project it to a 19-inch viewing screen.
+One machine is on the second floor near the Research Desk and one on the ground floor near the newspapers.